henkrijneveld/servershow/README.md

 I want a simple system, easy to install, easy to tweak for specific purposes.
 No installation or browsing through all kinds of documentation, so I wrote it myself.
+## Installation
+Copy the monitor directory to your webserver.
 ## Limitations
 The system is Linux only, and needs a working webserver with PHP installed (5.3.28+).